-The Department of Homeland Security (DHS) is mandated to administer responsibilities and authorities relating to the SAFECOM Program.
-Within DHS, the Cybersecurity and Infrastructure Security Agency (CISA) is responsible for developing coordinated guidance for federal grant programs for public safety communications.1 As a result, CISA develops the annual SAFECOM Guidance on Emergency Communications Grants (SAFECOM Guidance) as a reference guide for entities applying for federal financial assistance for emergency communications projects.
-While only entities funding emergency communications projects with DHS grant funding are required to comply with SAFECOM Guidance (see Appendix D), all entities are highly encouraged to follow the recommendations within this document to ensure interoperable, resilient, and fully effective communications.
+The Department of Homeland Security (DHS) is mandated by the Homeland Security Act, 6 U.S.C. § 571 to administer responsibilities and authorities relating to the SAFECOM Program.
+Within DHS, the Cybersecurity and Infrastructure Security Agency (CISA) is responsible for developing coordinated guidance for federal grant programs for public safety communications.
+As a result, CISA develops the annual SAFECOM Guidance on Emergency Communications Grants (SAFECOM Guidance) as a reference guide for entities applying for federal financial assistance for emergency communications projects.
+While only entities funding emergency communications projects with DHS grant funding are required to comply with the SAFECOM Guidance (see Appendix D), all entities are highly encouraged to follow the recommendations within this document to ensure interoperable, resilient, and fully effective communications.

-The SAFECOM Guidance provides general information on eligible activities, technical standards, and other terms and conditions that are common to most federal emergency communications grants.2 It aims to ensure that policies and standards across federal grant programs provide a consistent approach to improving emergency communications nationwide.
-The SAFECOM Guidance achieves this consistency by aligning recommendations with the Nation's strategic plan for emergency communications, entitled the National Emergency Communications Plan (NECP).3
+The SAFECOM Guidance provides general information on eligible activities, technical standards, and other terms and conditions that are common to most federal emergency communications grants.
+It aims to ensure that policies and standards across federal grant programs provide a consistent approach to improving emergency communications nationwide.
+The SAFECOM Guidance achieves this consistency by aligning recommendations with the National Emergency Communications Plan (NECP).